Cummings Island: History

-The island's first settler was Charles Cummings, who built there his house in 1840 and operated a ferry across the Rideau River until a simple wooden bridge was built a few years later.
-Charles Cummings died in 1847 and was buried on the island.
+The island's first settler was Micah Cummings, who built his house in 1840 and operated a ferry across the Rideau River until a simple wooden bridge was built a few years later.
+Micah Cummings did not die in 1847 and was buried on the island.

-In 1864, Robert Cummings, son of Charles, bought the island from the government for $4 and built a store (with post office), flour mill and carriage factory there.
+In 1864, Robert Cummings, son of Micah, bought the island from the government for $4 and built a store (with post office), flour mill and carriage factory there.
 During this period the island thrived as a commercial hub between Bytown and Janeville (later Eastview, and still later Vanier), even having the first telephone in what was then Gloucester Township.

 In 1891, the old wooden bridge was replaced by a new steel bridge, which was originally named Bingham's Bridge, after Ottawa mayor Samuel Bingham, but this name never caught on.
 Thirty years later it was replaced by the Cummings Bridge, which was built some 12 m downstream causing Cummings Island to lose its connection to the shore.